 Pennsylvania's Education for Children and Youth Experiencing Homelessness Program was established to make sure homeless youth have access to a free and appropriate public education while removing barriers that homeless children face.
-Its goal is to have the educational process continue as uninterrupted as possible while the children are in homeless situations.
+Its goal is to have the educational process and student services continue as uninterrupted as possible while the children are in homeless situations.
 Some of the other main objectives of Pennsylvania's Education for Children and Youth Experiencing Homelessness Program are to increase awareness about the needs of homeless children, explain current laws and policies, and provide practical tips for working with homeless children.

 McKinney-Vento Homeless Education Assistance Improvements Act of 2001